ticketmaster/react-native-ticketmaster-ignite/README.md

 #### Reconfigure Accounts SDK

-If you want to switch between different API keys within one app, you can call the `refreshConfiguration` method provided by the `useIgnite()` hook.
+If you want to switch between different API keys within one app session/during runtime, you can call the `refreshConfiguration` method provided by the `useIgnite()` hook.
 This will also update the API configuration for the Tickets and Retail SDK's if your application uses them.

 Example: